ChrisSargent/Akascia-Website/README.md

 # Akascia-Website
 All the Akascia Website Versions from 2010 until now.

-Version 1.1 Circa 2011
+Version 2.0 Circa 2013

-Switch to Server Side Includes
+Switch to full screen width background